snaik7/salesforce-account-sapi/README.md

 ## Introduction

-The goal is to have  one-click setup that can be run locally without touching the code base.
-Hence envoronment variable and encrption key for security property is injected in app using global property.
+The objective is to achieve a one-click setup that can be executed locally without any modifications to the code base.
+To accomplish this, environment variable - local and an encryption key for security properties are injected into the application using global properties.

 ## Installation

-Make sure git is installed.
-Then, clone the repository and import mule app in Anypoint Studio.
-App is not hosted in cloud and it's for curretly for local use and can be extended to higher environemnt with minor changes.
+Ensure that Git is installed on your system.
+Afterward, clone the repository and import the Mule application into Anypoint Studio.
+Run the application within the Studio environment.
+Note that the application is not hosted in the cloud and is currently designed for local use.
+Nevertheless, it can be readily extended to higher environments with minor modifications.

 ## Design Decisions